Zimbabwe: daily life a year after Mugabe's fall

 But the last 12 months have been tough, with few signs of Zimbabwe emerging into a new era.

-Consumer prices last month rocketed at their fastest pace since hyperinflation a decade ago, with annual inflation hitting 20.9%, and many Zimbabweans saying the real rate is far higher.
+Consumer prices last month rocketed at their fastest pace since hyperinflation a decade ago, with annual inflation hitting 20.9 percent, and many Zimbabweans saying the real rate is far higher.

 Shortages of everyday essentials such as bread, chicken, cooking oil, and petrol have worsened since Mugabe's fall, as the country runs out of foreign currency to buy imported goods.